 Ozempic

 The rest of the video (the first couple of hours) is in the category of things I think would be very helpful for people to become more aware of.
-It is very informative about why there are so many issues with our food supply and how the pharma industry has morphed into a pernicious monster and exploitative predator rather than something that serves to improve people’s health.
+It is very informative about why there are so many issues with our food supply and how the pharma industry has morphed into a pernicious monster and exploitative predator rather than an industry that serves to improve people’s health, as was originally intended.
 As is pointed out in this video, the industry would still make plenty of money if it was not morally bankrupt and corrupt, just not as much.
 This is not to discourage people from seeking or trusting medical advice or interventions.
 There are undoubtedly many doctors and drugs that help people.
-But at the same time, the system as a whole has been corrupted in so many ways, that unless somebody knows that their doctor is a standout who thinks outside of the box, they might be well served to seek more holistic advice toward implementing nutritional and lifestyle changes to try and improve their health, instead of or in addition to pharma/medical interventions.
+But at the same time, the system as a whole has been corrupted in so many ways, that unless somebody knows that their doctor is a standout who thinks outside of the box and has a good background in nutrition and the CAUSES of health issues, they might be well served to seek more holistic advice toward implementing nutritional and lifestyle changes, instead of or in addition to pharma/medical interventions.
+People would be immeasurably better off if they did that proactively rather than in response to already having some kind of health issue or diagnosis.